remde/compiler/README.md

 # compiler
 This is an implementation for a C-like language compiler.

 The project will be divided in seven parts.
+To compile any of them, run `make` then `./etapaN` inside the respective folder.

 ## Part 1 - Lexical Analysis
 Done.
-Inside the `etapa1` folder, run `make`, then `./etapa1 input.txt output.txt`.

 ## Part 2 - Syntactic Analysis
-WIP.
+Done.